AlexsLemonade/scpca-portal/api/README.md

 ```

-Note: Running `generate_computed_files` in production defaults to uploading completed computed files to S3.
+**Note**: Running `generate_computed_files` in production defaults to uploading completed computed files to S3.
 This is to help prevent the S3 bucket data from accidentally becoming out of sync with the database.

 ### Processing via Batch
 The following code is used for processing projects via AWS Batch: